hambooru/pint/docs/README.md

 you can install this extension via the chrome web store (old version) or manually.

 ### chrome web store installation

-please note that the version in the chrome web store is V1, which is very bad and outdated.
+> ⚠️ Please note that the version in the chrome web store is V1, which is very bad and outdated.

 <a href="https://chrome.google.com/webstore/detail/gitccentify/mjhmdkcefcklflcmmokoahfdodcpeobg"><img src="https://storage.googleapis.com/web-dev-uploads/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/UV4C4ybeBTsZt43U4xis.png" /></a>